FLO Price Reaches $0.0418 on Exchanges (FLO)

 According to CryptoCompare, “FLO was rebranded from Florincoin, it is a public record for building decentralized applications that introduces a new feature called floData.
 This metadata layer allows reading and writing to the blockchain quickly and easily, encouraging unique apps and tools to be built with FLO. “

-It is usually not possible to purchase alternative cryptocurrencies such as FLO directly using U.S. dollars.
-Investors seeking to trade FLO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FLO using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as FLO directly using U.S. dollars.
+Investors seeking to trade FLO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy FLO using one of the exchanges listed above.

 Receive News & Updates for FLO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FLO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.